 A large crowd welcomed King Baudouin when he arrived at Brussels airport his two-week fact-finding tour of the Belgian Congo, Jan 2.

-A large crowd welcomed King Baudouin when he arrived at Brussels airport his two-week fact-finding tour of the Belgian Congo, Jan 2.
+Background: A large crowd welcomed King Baudouin when he arrived at Brussels airport his two-week fact-finding tour of the Belgian Congo, Jan 2.
 Bare-headed and wearing civilian clothes the bespectacled monarch inspected a guard of honour before driving to Laeken Palace.

 He was received warmly by people along the route and at the palace gates his car was mobbed and flowers thrown to him.